wdyjwdy/notes/network/udp.md

 ## Multiplexing

+Extending the host-to-host delivery service provided by the network layer to a **process-to-process** delivery service.

 1. **multiplexing**: gathering data from different sockets, and passing the segments to the network layer
-2. **demultiplexing**: delivering the data in a transport-layer segment to the correct socket
+2. **demultiplexing**: delivering the data in segment to the correct socket

-Each socket in the host could be assigned a port number, and when a segment arrives at the host, the transport layer examines the destination port number in the segment and directs the segment to the corresponding socket.
+> [!TIP]
+> UDP socket is fully identified by (destination IP, destination Port). if two UDP segments have different source IP or Port, but have the same destination IP and Port, they will be directed to the same process via the same socket.

 ![multiplexing](../imgs/network-udp-multiplexing.svg)